nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 a = new int[3][2]; //creates 4 objects
 ```
-In above program how many objects created in total? --> 11
+In the above program, how many objects are created in total? --> 11

-And how many objects eligible for GC ? --> 7
+And how many objects eligible for GC? --> 7

 <br>